 Dunnville's water is supplied by the Dunnville Water Treatment Plan, which receives water from Lake Erie via an intake in Port Maitland.
-The maximum day demand of the Dunnville water system is currently at 53% of the rated treatment capacity of the Dunnville Water Treatment Plant.
+The maximum day demand of the Dunnville water system, based on the 95th percentile, is currently at 42% of the rated treatment capacity of the Dunnville Water Treatment Plant.
 Based on planning values identified within this report, potable water supply for Dunnville is not considered a limiting factor to development.
 Both water and wastewater treatment capacity are adequate to meet all of the developments being allocated.